ZBlocker655/notes/literature/2024/AWS re-Invent 2018 - Amazon DynamoDB Deep Dive - Advanced Design Patterns for DynamoDB (DAT401).md

 - [[dynamodb]]
 ---

+# History of databases

 5:00

-# NoSQL data modeling optimizes for CPU at the expense of storage
+## NoSQL data modeling optimizes for CPU at the expense of storage

 One of the drivers behind the development of relational databases was that in the late 1970s, storage was the most expensive component in the computer system, so it made sense to minimize it when possible.
 Relational modeling involves normalizing data, so that any given piece of information appears only in one place (one table, one row).
 On the other hand, this means the CPU has to work harder (to join tables, compute result views, etc.)